 As time and technology progress, so do the benefits of wearing contacts.
 Contact lenses move along with your eyes and allow less obstruction than wearing frames would.
 Therefore, allowing ease of use and no longer needing to push up your glasses when they slide down!

 Daily disposable lenses have been steadily growing in popularity.
 Whether it’s because of cleanliness, ease, or cost-efficiency, daily lenses have held their ground in the world of contact lenses.
-You pop them in at the start of your day and toss them out when it is time to hit the hay!
+You pop them in at the start of your day and toss them out at the end of the day.

-Daily disposable contact lenses are the favored type of contacts among eye doctors, otherwise known as ophthalmologists (MDs) and optometrists (ODs).
+Daily disposable contact lenses are the favored type of contacts among eye doctors, because of the reduced risk of infection and better breathability.

 Dailies are the most healthy modality for contact lenses.
 Modalities depict the frequency in which the contact lenses are replaced.